Ready to build better conversations?

 CRM or sales tool specifics

-Create a mentor program for your new sales people
+Create a mentoring program for your new salespeople:

 Why should you use mentors to help train new sales employees?

-New employees will require the most attention from a sales training standpoint.
-With so many processes, names, and faces to learn, it’s easy to see how they could become overwhelmed.
-This detracts from the training spirit and hurts the end results.
+New hires will require the most attention from a sales training standpoint.
+With so many processes, names, and faces to learn, it's easy to see how they could become overwhelmed.
+This detracts from the training spirit and will hurt the end results.

 By assigning a mentor to each new employee, you give them a reference point for questions and guidance.
 Many parts of your sales training program can be automated, but the mentor-mentee relationship humanizes the beginning of a new role.